 Bring my child myself or send him/her in with someone whom I’ve listed on the Family Data Sheet.

-Make full payment, co-payment, or partial deductible payment at the time of service as detailed above.
-Payments required at the time of service and not made the same day will be subject to the additional “non-payment” fee.
+Make full payment, deductible payment, co-payment, or minimum payment due at the time of service as detailed above.
+Payments not made at time of service in accordance with one of the above options will be subject to an additional one-time service charge of $20.00 for setting up a deferred payment account.
+Unpaid balances not paid in full within thirty days of billing will be subject to an additional charge of one and 1/4 percent (1.25%) per month (15% per year).

-Keep all appointments, or if one is broken or cancelled with less than 24-hours notice, I/We may be subject to a missed appointment fee.
+Keep all appointments, or if one is broken or cancelled with less than 24 hour notice, I/We may be subject to a missed appointment fee.